-There are always challenges with the conservation of films that have completed their life cycles many decades ago.
-The job of the Audiovisual Conservation Laboratory (AVCO) is to come up with innovative ways to restore the film stock so that it can be handled by current methods of preservation.
-The following describes how we managed to get century old film from the Lumière collection to work alongside modern printing technology.
+There are always challenges with the conservation of films that completed their life cycles many decades ago.
+The job of the Audiovisual Conservation Laboratory (AVCO) is to come up with innovative ways to restore film stock, so it can be handled by current methods of preservation.

 Firstly, the film stock was approximately 115 years old.
 As such, these films were very brittle and most of the perforations (the holes in the side of the film) were broken.
 This meant that the majority of perforations needed to be repaired or reinforced with splicing tape.